Karl L. King: Life after circus bands

-Karl King died on March 31, 1971 of acute diverticulitis at age 80 in a Fort Dodge, Iowa hospital.
+King died on March 31, 1971, of acute diverticulitis at age 80 in a Fort Dodge, Iowa hospital.
 He and his wife Ruth I. (Lovett) King (June 10, 1898 – July 4, 1988) are buried at North Lawn Cemetery.
 Their only son Karl L. King, Jr. was born in 1919 and died November 19, 1987.

 A physical description of Karl King in the 1951 Who's Who in Music: brown eyes, brown hair, 6’1” in height, 200 pounds.

 Compositions

 King the composer published more than 300 works: galops, waltzes, overtures, serenades, rags, and 188 marches and screamers.
 It could be said that King did for the circus march what Sousa did for the patriotic march.
 He seemed to like composing under pressure and often composed in tight spots (such as by oil lamp in cramped circus tents).
 His name appeared on the sheet music as Karl King, K. L. King, and sometimes Carl Lawrence.

 His first known composition still extant was composed for the Thayer Military Band while he was performing it in – titled "March T.M.B."
 (1909).
 His first copyrighted work was "Moonlight on the Nile Waltz" (also 1909).

 King's marches for circus bands are usually composed at a high difficulty level (grade 4–5 typically) American march music.
 He also contributed greatly to the school band movement with numerous compositions at various levels of difficulty.

+In 1910 he wrote the march "The Melody Shop", created in E♭ with its trio section changing keys to the subdominant A♭ as is typical for marches and polkas.
+It is named after powell music company commonly known as "melody shop" from his hometown of Canton, Ohio.
+Excerpts of the march are commonly used in auditions for euphoniums and baritone horns auditioning for a spot in a military band, a university band, brass bands, and city and state ensembles.
+King released this march in 1910.
+This was King's first year as a circus musician.

 "Barnum and Bailey's Favorite" (1913) remains his best-known composition, but other pieces that retain their popularity among fans of band music include: